Mugen-Houyou/faas-web-ui-1/README.md

 contains a `requestId` and the final graded result is delivered via the WebSocket.

-Problem definitions are stored as JSON under `online_judge_backend/static/codeground-problems`.
-Each file lists the test cases and limits used by `/execute_v3`.
+Problem definitions are stored as JSON files in an AWS S3 bucket.
+See `online_judge_backend/.env.example` for the environment variables that specify the bucket and prefix used by `/execute_v3`.

 The frontend includes a field to specify the API URL.
 The default is `http://localhost:18651`, which points to the FastAPI backend.
 If specifying a different server, make sure CORS settings are configured properly.
 Additional origins can be added via the `CORS_ALLOW_ORIGINS` variable in the `.env` file (comma-separated).